 Both the actor(s) and the member(s) of the audience exist in their own domain of interactions.
 By this is meant that the audience, for its own part, does not speak lines of the script to the actor on stage.
 The actor on stage does not, for his or her own part, provide laughter, tears, attentiveness to the other members of the audience.
 Now the actor surely has such reactions, but they are within the context of the script and the action of the play and the other actors; they are not interpreted by anyone as 'audience reaction.'
-Similarly the audience may shout out lines, immediately breaking the distinction of actor and audience, as the audience member truly enters he domain of interaction of the stage situation.
+Similarly the audience member truly enters the domain of interaction of the stage situation.
 But this last situation is outside of the metaphor I wish to expound.